 One of my favorite works by Richard Bach, and the rare book that didn’t need a bookmark.
 I read it in one sitting!

 The story beautifully depicts life in a full circle – from hope, to despair, to hope again.
-Although it is one of the older spiritual fiction books in my list of recommendations, Jonathon Livingston Seagull remains timeless even today.
+Although it is one of the older spiritual fiction books in my list of recommendations, Jonathan Livingston Seagull remains timeless even today.

 Note that the book has two versions.
 The second release of the book revealed an important chapter at the end.
 There’s a slight controversy about the value of this change, but I am for the notion that it only added more to the book!